Stein Latent Optimization for Generative Adversarial Networks

-In summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, this is the first method that can map the imbalanced attributes of datasets to the clustered latent space of GANs with no label information.
-Our method can perform unsupervised conditional generation by considering the imbalanced attributes. \item We assume a Gaussian mixture latent distribution to enable the imbalanced attributes to be clustered in a continuous latent space.
-Then, we theoretically verify that the gradients for latent distribution parameters can be estimated using Stein's lemma. \item To facilitate clustering of the attributes in the latent space, we propose a novel GAN framework with an encoder and contrastive loss.
-This framework helps generated data from a Gaussian component to be associated with a single attribute. \item We confirm that SLOGAN significantly outperforms the existing methods on unsupervised learning tasks, such as cluster assignment, unconditional data generation, and unsupervised conditional generation, with datasets that include real-world imbalanced attributes. \end{itemize}
+The contributions of this work are summarized as follows: \begin{itemize} \item We propose novel Stein Latent Optimization for GANs (SLOGAN).
+To the best of our knowledge, this is one of the first methods that can perform unsupervised conditional generation by considering the imbalanced attributes of real-world data. \item To enable this, we derive the implicit reparameterization for Gaussian mixture prior using Stein's lemma.
+Then, we devise a GAN framework with an encoder and an unsupervised conditional contrastive loss (U2C loss) suitable for implicit reparameterization. \item SLOGAN significantly outperforms the existing methods on unsupervised learning tasks, such as cluster assignment, unconditional data generation, and unsupervised conditional generation, on datasets that include balanced or imbalanced attributes. \end{itemize}